Stablecoin

 Examples: Digix Gold Token (DGX), Tether Gold (XAUT)

-Non-collateralised stablecoins (Algorithmic stablecoins)
+Non-collateralised stablecoins (algorithmic stablecoins)

 Non-collateralised stablecoins, such as algorithmic stablecoins, do not have the backing of any assets or collateral.
 Instead, they rely on complex algorithms to maintain the stability of prices.
 Using smart contracts, each algorithm balances the supply and demand of the stablecoin to maintain price stability.